Oriented embedding functors of tori as homogeneous spaces: The case of a LG ring

 \end{slemma}

-\begin{proof} (1) If $R$ is noetherian, then the fppf quotient $X=\GL(\cE)/G$ is represented by an $S$--algebraic space \cite[th.
-3.1.1]{A}.
+\begin{proof} (1) If $R$ is noetherian, then the fppf quotient $X=\GL(\cE)/G$ is represented by an $S$--algebraic space \cite[th.\ 3.1.1]{A}.
 The usual noetherian reduction trick shows that it is the case in general.
-Let $B$ be a semilocal ring whose residue fields of maximal ideals are infinite and $F$ be a $G$-torsor over $B$.
-Denote by $\kappa_i$ the residue fields of maximal ideals $\gM_i$ of $B$.
+Let $B$ be an $R$--ring satisfying the primitive criterion and $F$ be a $G$-torsor over $B$.

-We first consider the case that $B$ is indecomposable, i.e. $\Spec B$ is connected.
-In this case $\cE\otimes_R B$ becomes a free module over $B$ of rank $n$, and we can regard $\GL(\cE)_B$ as $\GL_{n,B}$.
+We assume firstly that $\cE$ is of constant rank $n$ so that $\cE \cong R^n$ according to \S \ref{subsec_LG}.
 Consider the exact sequence of pointed sets: